BuoYancYdabl/Buoyancy-s-Cleanup-Detail/README.md

 **The development is currently suspended.
 Await further updates about development.**

-Important note about update: after 24.02.2022 when Russia attacked Ukraine Im cancelling the russian localisation update and frozing the development for uknown time.

 **Game contain inapropriate graphics: blood, slaughter and war-posible thematic!**

 Play and download game trought browser [here](https://tic.computer/play?cart=879).